msabramo/kallithea/docs/setup.rst

 postgresql, sqlite and mysql databases.
 Create the database by running the following command::

-    paster setup-rhodecode production.ini
+    paster setup-db production.ini

 This will prompt you for a "root" path.
 This "root" path is the location where RhodeCode will store all of its repositories on the current machine.
-After entering this "root" path ``setup-rhodecode`` will also prompt you for a username and password for the initial admin account which ``setup-rhodecode`` sets up for you.
+After entering this "root" path ``setup-db`` will also prompt you for a username and password for the initial admin account which ``setup-db`` sets up for you.

 setup process can be fully automated, example for lazy::

-    paster setup-rhodecode production.ini --user=nn --password=secret --email=nn@your.kallithea.server --repos=/home/nn/my_repos
+    paster setup-db production.ini --user=nn --password=secret --email=nn@your.kallithea.server --repos=/home/nn/my_repos

-- The ``setup-rhodecode`` command will create all of the needed tables and an admin account.
+- The ``setup-db`` command will create all of the needed tables and an admin account.
 When choosing a root path you can either use a new empty location, or a location which already contains existing repositories.
 If you choose a location which contains existing repositories RhodeCode will simply